The Story of Slither: A Micro Tale From The Labs

 A lot of my process starts with a sketch and a material that speaks to me.
 In this case, I was inspired by my pet snake, Shai, a ball python`s shed skin.
 Snakes, much like us, shed their skin to attain a fresh start and allow for growth.
 There is something stunningly beautiful about the change and I had to capture it in wearable art.

 First, I took my handy Green Lion saw frame and cut out the pieces to construct the boxes from a solid 22g Sterling Silver sheet.
 I even hand-cut the bezel, a tedious part of the process that in truth, annoys me.
-I filed all edges, sanded, evened out corners and cleaned up the metal, being sure to clean off any of my oils before taking fire to my work.
-With a butane hand torch, I started building up the walls, doing each wall seperately to ensure the solder flowed properly, cleaning up the work after each step in a pickle solution (recipe included).
+I filed all edges, sanded, evened out corners and cleaned up the metal, being sure to clear off any oils before taking fire to metal.
+With a butane hand torch, I started building up the walls, doing each wall separately to ensure the solder flowed properly, cleaning up the work after each step in a pickle solution (recipe included).

 Homemade Pickle Solution: